Osteoarthritis Patient-Focused Drug Development

 The Arthritis Foundation hosted an Osteoarthritis (OA) Patient-Focused Drug Development (PFDD) meeting in the Washington, D.C. area on March 8, 2017.
 This meeting provided the U.S. Food and Drug Administration (FDA), drug developers, health care providers, academic researchers, and other stakeholders an opportunity to hear directly from patients, patient advocates and caretakers about the signs and symptoms that matter most to them.
 OA patients shared just how much this disease impacts their lives, as well as the gaps in treatment and how treatment helps them.
 The meeting was a tremendous step in the right direction in bringing new treatments to market.

 In an effort to collect information from OA patients about their experiences with OA, we hosted a webinar for OA patients on January 31, 2017.
 Patients responded to questions about their experiences with OA including treatments and asked a rheumatologist and orthopedic surgeon questions about their disease and the future of treatments.
-Find out the preliminary results from our poll and more by watching the full webinar below.
+Watch the webinar below to learn more.

 Advancing Osteoarthritis Treatment Webinar